vuetifyjs/docs-next/src/pages/en/components/button-groups.md

 ## Usage

-Toggle buttons allow you to create a styled group of buttons that can selected or toggled under a single `v-model`
+Toggle buttons allow you to create a styled group of buttons that can selected or toggled under a single **v-model**.

 <example file="v-btn-toggle/usage" />